-Here’s my beef: “brand” seems to be a bad word now – complete with an exaggerated “ahhhhh sound” and a rather gratuitous eye-roll, of course.
+Here’s my beef: “brand” seems to be a bad word now – complete with an exaggerated “ugghh sound” and a rather gratuitous eye-roll, of course.

 And sure, there are some evil brands out there whose existence do more harm than good (hi ExxonMobil!), but the idea itself is not inherently evil.
-Having a brand and capitalizing on it doesn’t make you a phony.
-Having a brand doesn’t mean you bask in self-importance.
+Having a brand, leveraging that brand, and capitalizing on opportunities that rise because of your brand doesn’t make you a phony.
+Building a personal brand doesn’t mean you bask in self-importance.
 Having a brand doesn’t mean you’re selling a packaged up version of yourself as a disingenuous commodity.

 Allow me to clear up this brand misconception once and for all: you and your brand are not dissociated – your brand is merely the refined representation of you.
 Your brand values are your values.
 Your brand beliefs are your beliefs.
 Your brand message is your message.
 Your brand personality is the core of your personality.
 You can be you AND you can be your brand.
 You can say no to affiliate marketing weight loss tablets to new mums because it’s not in keeping with your brand AND because you think it’s bullshit.